 These sweet potatoes are not just for special occasions or holidays.
-Since they are so simple to make, they are a great side dish to a weeknight dinner, and a favorite at our house.
+Since they are so simple to make, they are a great side dish for a weeknight dinner and a favorite at our house.
 My husband will routinely request mashed sweet potatoes, and my darling sister-in-law makes them all the time for her and her husband.
 There really isn’t anything not to like about these gems!

 Here are some tips and tricks to customize these:

 - You really can cook the sweet potatoes any way you want.
 Boiling them makes the smoothest consistency, baking makes them the most caramelized, or steaming works too, although I don’t like the consistency quite as well.

 - You can use how much yogurt you want.
 I rarely measure it.
 I just put it in until it tastes right.
 Sometimes I even use a clean sour cream for all or some of the Greek yogurt.